 Juno 106s have been used by groups like REM and can be found for roughly £1k – £1.2K or $1.2 – $1.5K.

 Our Conclusion On The Vintage Synth

 As you can see, the synthesizer is a truly fascinating instrument, and it’s worth paying attention to if you’re a musician.

 The fact that it’s still being spoken about nowadays is no mistake; it can create some beautiful music, in a number of styles and genres.

 If you’re a musician who’s never used a synthesizer before, we would certainly recommend checking one out and seeing how you like it.

-Of course, there are modern adaptions of synthesizers (VST), but if you’re looking for a truly authentic sound, then getting your hands on a classic synth would be worth your while.
+Of course, there are modern adaptions of online synthesizers (VST), but if you’re looking for a truly authentic sound, then getting your hands on a classic synth would be worth your while.
 So, for us, our fav is the Minimoog by Bob Moog!

 If you are looking for more music content?
 Want to read more about music technology or history?